Instant Pot Spaghetti – family dinner, FAST!

 What is Quick Release?

-Quick Release means to let the Instant Pot release pressure naturally slowly for a few minutes (usually between 5 and 15 minutes).
+Quick Release: this means to let the Instant Pot release pressure naturally for a few minutes.
 After the time has elapsed, switch the valve to “venting” to quickly release any remaining pressure.
 The pressure will release to a point where the pin drops, and you can open the lid.

-- Instant Pot Pulled Pork – Sweet, spicy, juicy – this recipe uses an instant pot for maximum speed but tender, mouthwatering results.
+- Instant Pot Pulled Pork.
+Sweet, spicy, juicy pulled pork – using an instant pot for maximum speed but tender, mouthwatering results.
+This is one to make over and over!

 Instant Pot Spaghetti